nawal-ahmad/reading-notes/class-02.md

   * __!__ logical not
 - If statement: to specify a block of JavaScript code to be executed if a condition is true.
 - else statement: o specify a block of code to be executed if the condition is false.
+- The switch statement executes a block of code depending on different cases.